resthub/resthub.org/spring-stack.rst

 Maven
 ~~~~~

-Your project pom.xml defines your project names, version, dependencies and plugins used.
+Your project pom.xml defines your project name, version, dependencies and plugins used.
-Please notice that it is easier to let RESThub archetypes create the pom.xml automatically for your ...
+Please notice that it is easier to let RESThub archetypes create the pom.xml automatically for you.

 pom.xml example :